-Major events, local tourist attractions and the best places to eat and drink near Silverstone at the 2021 British Grand Prix on July 16-18.
+Summer events, local tourist attractions &the best places to eat and drink near Silverstone during the Formula 1 British Grand Prix 2024

 The English summer is a busy time of festivals and major events, many of which coincide with the British Grand Prix in early July.
 Why not extend your itinerary to include Wimbledon and/or the Goodwood Festival of Speed?
 We have also highlighted the best motorsport-related attractions in the UK, plus the best attractions, food and drink close to Silverstone.

 Wimbledon: July 1-14, 2024

 Why not spend a day or two at the most famous tennis tournament in the world?
 The Championships at Wimbledon will be held from July 1-14, which coincides with dates for the 2024 British Grand Prix.
 Learn more and buy tickets on the Wimbledon website.

 Goodwood Festival of Speed 2024: July 11-14

 A quintessential English garden party with all the high-octane motorsport you could wish for in a weekend, the Goodwood Festival of Speed sits high on the must-do lists for motor racing fans all over the world.
 In 2024, The Festival of Speed takes place on the weekend after the British Grand Prix.

 Forward planning is essential if you want to go; tickets do sell out in advance as the festival seems to increase in popularity each year!
 The format includes the Moving Motor Show on Thursday and the festival proper over 3 days from Friday to Sunday.
 Learn more on the Goodwood website.
 You can also check our archives for other articles related to Goodwood FOS.
 (Goodwood images © Lou Johnson)

 Motorsport Attractions in England